Dorif/fragalyseqt/README.md

 ## How to get it working at *ubuntu/Debian/SUSE/macOS?

 Install python 3.6+ and git in any way that is comfortable to you.
-After this, install PyQt5, pyqthgraph, scipy, biopython and charset-nornmalizer.
+After this, install PyQt5, pyqthgraph, scipy, biopython and charset-normalizer.
 I would recommend you to use pip as universal way to install these things.
 Afterwards just download and run FragalyseQt:

 git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt/ && python3 main.py